 The Crowns of George VI

-The crown (5 shillings) was issued to commemorate the ascension of King George VI in 1937 and was popular as a memento.
-There was a further mintage in 1938 which was not well received, as so was never struck again.
+The crown (5 shillings) was issued to commemorate the ascension of King George VI in 1937 and was popular as a memento, so many were kept and did not remain in circulation.
+There was a further mintage in 1938 which was not well received, so the crown was never struck again.
 The crown was a big and bulky coin and in the United Kingdom had not been struck for circulation since 1900.
+More information about Australian silver crowns can be found in the book Australian Predecimal Silver Coinage 1909-1964.

 Characteristics